GaloisInc/cryptol-compiler/doc/SequencesInRust.md

 Traits-Only Approach
 --------------------

-Rather than try to make `Stream` a type, we could try to just use traits everywhere - similar to how Rust implements many of the operations on `Iterator` in its standard library - for example, the Rust version of `concat` that works on iterators is:
+Rather than try to make `Stream` a type, we could try to just use traits everywhere - similar to how Rust implements many of the operations on `Iterator` in its standard library - for example, the Rust version of `append` that works on iterators is:

 ```rust
 // note that `self` here is the type implementing `Iterator`